Dropping Networks for Transfer Learning: Related Work

-Mou et al. ~\cite{mou2016transferable} describe the transferability of parameters in neural networks for NLP tasks.
+~\cite{mou2016transferable} describe the transferability of parameters in neural networks for NLP tasks.
 Questions posed included the transferability between varying degrees of \say{similar} tasks, the transferability of different hidden layers, the effectiveness of hard parameter transfer and the use of multi-task learning as opposed to sequential based TL.
-They focus on transfer using hard parameter transfer, most relevantly, between SNLI and SICK.
+They focus on transfer using hard parameter transfer, most relevantly, between SNLI~\cite{bowman2015large} and SICK~\cite{marelli2014semeval}.
 They too find that lower level features are more general, therefore more useful to transfer to other similar task, whereas the output layer is more task specific.
 Another important point raised in their paper was that a large learning rate can result in the transferred parameters being changed far from their original transferred state.
-As we will see, the method proposed here will inadvertently address this issue since the learning rates are kept intact within the ensembled models, a parameter adjustment is only made to their respective weight in a vote.
+As we will discuss, the method proposed here will inadvertently address this issue since the learning rates are kept intact within the ensembled models, a parameter adjustment is only made to their respective weight in a vote.

+Howard et al.~\shortcite{howard2018universal} have recently popularized transfer learning by transferring domain agnostic neural language models (AWD-LSTM~\cite{merity2017regularizing}).
+Similarly, lexical word definitions have also been recently used for transfer learning ~\cite{oneill2018siamese}, which too provide a model that is learned independent of a domain.
+This mean the sample complexity for a specific task greatly reduces and we only require enough labels to do label fitting which requires fine-tuning of layers nearer to the output ~\cite{shwartz2017opening}.

-\section{Dropout and Bagging Connection}
+\subsection{Dropout and Bagging Connection}

 Here we briefly describe past work that describe the connections between both Dropout (parameter-based) and Bagging (instance-based) model averaging techniques.

-Most notably, Baldi and Sadowski ~\cite{baldi2014dropout, baldi2013understanding} study the model averaging properties of dropout in neural networks with logistic and ReLU units, the dropout rate, dropping activation units and/or weights, convergence of dropout and the type of model averaging that is being achieved using dropout.
-They point out that dropout is performing SGD over the global ensemble error from subnetworks online instead of over the instances.
-Warde et al. ~\cite{warde2013empirical} provide empirical results on the performance of dropout in ANN's that use ReLU activation functions and compare the geometric mean used in dropout to the arithmetic mean used in ensembles (such as Bagging).
-Gal and Ghahramani ~\cite{gal2016dropout} give a Bayesian perspective on dropout, casting dropout as approximate Bayesian inference in deep Gaussian Processes, interpreting dropout as a way to account for model uncertainty.
+Most notably, Baldi and Sadowski~\shortcite{baldi2014dropout,baldi2013understanding} study the model averaging properties of dropout in neural networks with logistic and ReLU units, the dropout rate, dropping activation units and/or weights, convergence of dropout and the type of model averaging that is being achieved using dropout.
+They point out that dropout is performing stochastic gradient descent over the global ensemble error from subnetworks online instead of over the instances.